About Me

 In addition to teaching, I’ve been social dancing for over twelve years.
 Spending so much time “in the wild” has shaped my understanding of lead and follow, musicality, and what actually works outside of the studio.
 This combination of professional teaching experience and long-term social dancing has helped me to develop an approach that is both technically sound and practical, helping students feel confident in real-world dancing situations.

-My teaching style is patient, encouraging, and supportive.
+My teaching style is patient, encouraging, and supportive, with a healthy dose of humor.
 I strive to create an environment where students feel comfortable asking questions, making mistakes, and celebrating progress.
-Learning should feel challenging in the best way—clear, engaging, and rewarding.
+I have fun teaching, and I do my best to make sure my students have fun while learning!

 Why I Love Teaching Social Dancing

-Social dancing is where ballroom really comes alive.
-I love teaching social dance because it empowers students to walk onto a dance floor with confidence, connect with partners, and simply enjoy the music.
-My goal is to help dancers feel comfortable leading or following, adaptable with different partners, and confident enough to have fun wherever they choose to dance—whether at socials, events, or just for themselves.
+To me, partner dancing provides a unique social joy.
+The spontaneous “conversation” between two dancers and the music is different every time but always drawing on the same fundamentals of rhythm and connection.
+I love teaching social dance because it empowers students to participate in this timeless experience — to walk onto a dance floor, connect with their partner, and move with the music.
+My goal is to help dancers feel comfortable and confident enough to have fun wherever they choose to dance — whether at clubs, wedding receptions, concerts, or in the kitchen.

 Why I Love Teaching Wedding Dance

-Teaching wedding dance is especially meaningful because it’s about more than learning steps—it’s about creating memorable, confident moments for couples and their families.
-I love helping couples feel relaxed and connected for their first dance, as well as guiding parent-child dances so those special moments are heartfelt and stress-free.
-Whether the goal is a simple, elegant dance or something more personalized, my focus is always on making the process enjoyable and meaningful.
+I find teaching wedding dance especially meaningful because dancing together brings a unique joy to the wedding day.
+It creates beautiful moments for couples and their families.
+I know for many couples, their wedding dance is their first time dancing in front of others, and it can feel like a lot of pressure.
+I love helping couples feel relaxed and connected during their first dance, as well as guiding parent-child dances so those special moments are heartfelt and stress-free.
+Whether the goal is a sweet, simple dance or something extraordinary, my focus is always on making the process enjoyable and the dance itself a moment to look forward to — and back on — with joy.